 Peer review observers who are participating as a part of a learning process are not considered a part of the peer review team.
 Observer skills cannot be considered in determining the skills of the peer review team.
-However, if the observer is technically qualified and has appropriate skills, the observer may transition to participation as a team member subject to host utility and peer review team lead approval.
+A working observer can be used to support the review, although the SRs assessment and any F&O identified by the observer will be issued by one of the official reviewers.
+If the observer is technically qualified and has appropriate skills, the observer may transition to participation as a team member subject to host user and peer review team lead approval.
 This can only be done in cases where the observer is fully qualified and has taken part in all pre-review activities, and such instances will be documented in the peer review report.